-Mr. Guo Mingguang (郭明光), aged 55, is a Non-executive Director.
+Mr. Guo Mingguang (郭明光), aged 56, is a Non-executive Director.
 Mr. Guo joined the Group in January 1983 and has more than 30 years of experience in the plastic processing machinery industry.
 In 1985, he was transferred to the Group's customer services department, and was transferred again in 1989 to the Group's engineering department.
 From 1994 to 1999, he served as the deputy general manager of Ningbo Zongtian Plastic Processing Machinery Manufacturing Co., Ltd. From 1999 to 2002, he served as the general manager of a factory of the Group.
 In 2003, he was appointed as the deputy head of production of the Group and was promoted to the vice president of production of the Group in 2004.
 Mr. Guo was re-designated from an Executive Director to a Non-Executive Director on 1 June 2012.
-Mr. Guo is a son-in-law of Mr. Zhang Jingzhang, the brother-in-law of Mr. Zhang Jianming, Mr. Zhang Jianfeng and Mr. Liu Jianbo, all of whom are directors of the Company and he is also a director of Premier Capital and Cambridge Management.
+Mr. Guo is a son-in-law of Mr. Zhang Jingzhang, the brother-in-law of Mr. Zhang Jianming, Mr. Zhang Jianfeng and Mr. Liu Jianbo, all of whom are directors of the Company.

-Mr. Liu Jianbo (劉劍波), aged 54, is a Non-executive Director.
+Mr. Liu Jianbo (劉劍波), aged 55, is a Non-executive Director.
 Mr. Liu joined the quality assurance department of the Group in November 1986 and was appointed as a quality control manager in 1997.
 In 2000, he qualified as an internal auditor under the ISO9001:2000 certification system and since then has been responsible for the Company's internal quality control audit.
 He has been the Company's vice president of quality control since February 2004 and the Company's vice president of customer service since July 2004.
 Mr. Liu was re-designated from an Executive Director to a Non-Executive Director on 1 June 2012.
-Mr. Liu is a son-in-law of Mr. Zhang Jingzhang and the brother-in-law of Mr. Zhang Jianming, Mr. Zhang Jianfeng and Mr. Guo Mingguang, all of whom are directors of the Company, and he is also a director of Premier Capital and Cambridge Management.
+Mr. Liu is a son-in-law of Mr. Zhang Jingzhang and the brother-in-law of Mr. Zhang Jianming, Mr. Zhang Jianfeng and Mr. Guo Mingguang, all of whom are directors of the Company.

-Ms. Yu Junxian (餘俊仙), aged 56, was appointed as an Independent Non-executive Director on 1 February 2019.
+Ms. Yu Junxian (餘俊仙), aged 57, was appointed as an Independent Non-executive Director on 1 February 2019.
 Ms. Yu Junxian has been appointed as the chairman of the Remuneration Committee and a member of each of the Audit Committee and the Nomination Committee with effect from 27 March 2020.
-Ms. Yu is currently the president of Zhejiang Tianping Investment Consulting Co., Ltd. 浙江天平投 資諮詢有限公司.
 Ms. Yu has in-depth knowledge of, over 30 years of experience in, auditing, accounting, and finance and is a professor level senior accountant, certified accountant, certified valuer and registered tax agent in China.
-Ms. Yu taught in Zhejiang Finance Economics College 浙江財經學院 between 1988 and 1998.
-Ms. Yu was a partner with Zhejiang Tianping Accounting Firm 浙江天平會計師事務所 in Hangzhou since 1999.
+Ms. Yu taught in Zhejiang Finance Economics College\ 浙江財經學院 between 1988 and 1998.
+Ms. Yu was a partner with Zhejiang Tianping Accounting Firm\ 浙江天平會計師事務所 in Hangzhou since 1999.
 Ms. Yu was an independent non-executive director of Haitian Precision from July 2013 to April 2018.
-Ms. Yu was an independent non-executive director of Gansu Shangfeng Cement Co., Ltd. 甘 肅上峰水泥股份有限公司 (stock code: 000672) since January 2015, the shares of which were listed on the Shenzhen Stock Exchange.
-Ms. Yu was an independent non-executive director of Hangzhou XZB Tech Co., Ltd. 杭州新座標科技有限公司 (stock code: 603040) since January 2017, the share of which were listed on the Shanghai Stock Exchange.

-Mr. Lou Baijun (樓百均), aged 58, joined the Group in March 2012 as an Independent Nonexecutive Director.
+Mr. Lou Baijun (樓百均), aged 59, joined the Group in March 2012 as an Independent Non-executive Director.
 He is also the chairman of the Audit Committee and a member of the Remuneration Committee.
-He is currently the Head of Modern Logistics School and Professor of Zhejiang Wanli University.
+He is currently the professor of Modern Logistics School of Zhejiang Wanli University.
 Mr. Lou is a member of the Chinese Institute of Certified Public Accountants since 1996.
 Mr. Lou was appointed deputy director and deputy professor of Faculty of Financial Management of Jiangxi University of Finance and Economics between 1985 and 2001 and commenced teaching at Zhejiang Wanli University since 2001.
 Mr. Lou obtained a master degree in management and engineering from Wuhan University of Technology in 2006.